by Katharine Hansen, Ph.D.

 Pack your resume with accomplishments.
 How many accomplishments should you include on your resume?
 Many experts argue for a resume that is entirely accomplishments-driven.
 Recruiting expert Dr. John Sullivan, for example, asserts that all your accomplishments should be included, writing: “Everyone wants employees who produce results, so you need to find a way to list every significant result, output, or accomplishment.
 Your resume should include dozens of performance-related references.
 (Example: Achieved 100% of ——- rollout project milestones while being first to implement —— within the division.)”

 Consider depicting accomplishments using a chart or graph on your resume, suggests Career Directors International, for such accomplishments as showing progress in fiscal responsibility, beating colleagues in goals, meeting/exceeding quotas, or simply showing the volume of sales achieved each year.
-See a sample resume with a chart.
 Of course, charts are best used in the paper, “print” version of your resume that you use for networking, take to interviews, or submit via postal mail to employers.
 Employers’ Applicant Tracking software may have difficulties with charts in resumes that are submitted electronically.

 You may want to hire a professional resume writer.
 “Resume writing is less about the actual writing and more about the strategy than many people realize,” writes Safani.
 “A resume writer can look at your background objectively … and create a strategy that emphasizes your overarching accomplishments and doesn’t dwell on your more difficult to explain roles and transitions.”